bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 11°
-- Mostly Clear
+- Breezy and Mostly Clear
-- 74% humidity
+- 75% humidity
-- 15 mph wind
+- 14 mph wind
-- 29% cloud cover
+- 37% cloud cover
 - 54 AQI 🟨
 - About 10.2 inches of snow on the ground